-By the time Bob Voulgaris was 25 years old, he was regularly putting down over $1 million in bets each day on the NBA.
-He is now one of the most well-known and successful sports bettors on the planet.
+By the time Bob Voulgaris was 25 years old he was putting down over $1 million on the NBA each day.
+He’s now one of the most well-known and successful sports bettors on the planet.

-What’s even more impressive is that he has shown that he can not only sniff out an edge, but also adapt and find new ways to win over time.
+What’s even more impressive is that he’s shown that he can not only sniff out an edge, but also adapt and find new ways to win over time.

-Voulgaris was born in 1975 and introduced to gambling by his father when they first took a trip to Las Vegas.
-By his own admission his father was a terrible gambler.
+Bob Voulgaris was born in 1975 and introduced to gambling by his father when they first took a trip to Las Vegas.
+By his own admission, his father was a terrible gambler.
 He would bet on anything from card games to the hottest penny stock of the day.

-While Bob Voulgaris was only 18 years old and not allowed on the gambling floor to watch his father play blackjack, he spent his time watching NBA at the Caesars Palace sportsbook.
+Bob Voulgaris was only 18 years old and not allowed on the gambling floor to watch his father play blackjack.
+He spent his time watching NBA at the Caesars Palace sportsbook.
 It was during that time that he was really able to both observe the game itself and also those betting on it.

 The time spent in Vegas with his father sparked something inside Voulgaris and from that moment on he spent every waking hour consumed by the idea of finding an edge and betting on it.

-In the late 90’s and early 2000’s Voulgaris hit his strides as a punter after he found a huge edge over the bookmakers.
-As he knows well, it’s tough to beat the house.
+In the late 90s and early 2000s Bob Voulgaris hit his strides as a punter after he found a huge edge over the bookmakers.
+As he knew well, it’s tough to beat the house.
 So when you find something that works you need to milk it for all its worth, and Voulgaris certainly did.

 He uncovered the simple way that bookmakers set their half-time totals.
 At the time bookies simply took what they thought was the likely full-time score and cut it in half.
 However, basketball isn’t as simple as that.

 In the final term when the games are tight there are often higher scores than expected.
 Timeouts, numerous trips to the free throw line and players getting fouled out make for higher scoring quarters.